PacktPublishing/Mastering-OpenStack-Third-Edition/README.md

-# Mastering-OpenStack
+# Mastering OpenStack
-## Mastering OpenStack Third Edition, Published by Packt
+## Implement the latest techniques for designing and deploying operational production-ready private clouds

 ## About the Book